In which the Carlyle Club makes a French connection.

 The statement went on to express regret that “Miss France is as white as the end of year snow on the steeples of an eternal France.”

-They seem to be particularly displeased that the winner was as “white as snow.”
-But someone has to win.
+They seem to be particularly displeased that the winner was “as white as the end of year snow.”
+But someone had to win.
 Presumably, if Miss Tahiti had won, the “black rights group” wouldn’t have a problem with that.
-So “anti-racism” seems to require that white people, regardless of representation, just not win.
+So “anti-racism” requires that white people in white countries, regardless of representation, just not win.

-Finally, this notion of equal representation is based on a blatant lie: that women of different ethnic groups look identical.
+Finally, this notion of equal representation is based on a blatant lie: that women of different races all look the same.
 Since they don’t, the distribution of attractiveness among North African women will not be the same as the distribution among white women, and the entire argument falls apart.

 After all that, are we still expected to believe that “anti-racism” simply means opposing racial discrimination?